Rosberg leads Mercedes lockout with Spanish pole

 | BARCELONA

-BARCELONA Germany's Nico Rosberg put in a lightning lap to secure Mercedes' third successive pole position on Saturday with team mate Lewis Hamilton sealing a front row lockout at the Spanish Formula One Grand Prix.
+BARCELONA Germany's Nico Rosberg handed Mercedes their third pole position in succession on Saturday with team mate Lewis Hamilton sealing a front row lockout at the Spanish Formula One Grand Prix.

 The pole was Rosberg's second in a row after Hamilton, the 2008 world champion, took pole in China last month.